American Railway Engineering and Maintenance-of-Way Association: History

-These four organizations have devoted a total of over 400 years of service to the rail industry prior to merging into AREMA.

 American Railway Engineering Association

-Formed in 1899, it began publishing the Manual for Railway Engineering in 1905 and established many technical committees which are still functioning today in AREMA.
+Formed in 1899, it began publishing the Manual for Railway Engineering in 1905, and established many technical committees which are still functioning today in AREMA.
 It was headquartered in Chicago until 1979, when it moved to Washington, DC.

 American Railway Bridge and Building Association

-Formed in 1891 in St. Louis, Missouri, as the American International Association of Railway Superintendents of Bridges and Buildings, the Association initially represented 40 railroads.
+Formed in 1891 in St. Louis, Missouri, as the American International Association of Railway Superintendents of Bridges and Buildings, the association initially represented 40 railroads.
 The name was changed in 1907 to the American Railway Bridge and Building Association.
 The group provided a forum to exchange information and create solutions to problems that confront the railway industry.

 Roadmasters and Maintenance of Way Association

 The oldest of the groups was organized in 1883 by 61 roadmasters representing 24 railways.
-The Association provided a means for maintenance officers to meet and discuss their mutual problems.
+The association provided a means for maintenance officers to meet and discuss their mutual problems.
 Rail joints, switches, frogs and ties were among the subjects studied, leading to the standardization of maintenance practices.